Flag of Myanmar: The Resistance Flag

 In 1945, when the Burma National Army changed sides and fought together with local resistance forces against the Japanese.
 A new flag, with a red field charged with a white star in the upper hoist, was adopted as the "Resistance Flag."

 Influences

 The tricolours and the resistance flag have been depicted as "national flags" together with the pre-colonial and post-independence national flags.
-The resistance flag is referred and honoured by the 1948–1974 flag, while all the tricolours are referred and honoured by the current flag.
+The resistance flag is alluded to and honoured by the 1948–1974 flag, while all the tricolours are referred and honoured by the current flag.

 Proposals

 1947 proposals

 In 1947, the Constituent Assembly of the Union of Burma formed a preparatory committee for State flag, State seal and State anthem.
 That committee held a flag design contest, and the flag designed by Maung Win won the first prize.
 There was a dispute at the committee's meeting in August 1947 whether or not the peacock should be added further to the proposed State flag; but after long discussions, the committee decided that the peacock should be rejected.